JarateKing/jarconfig/docs/readme/install.md

 ### reset_custom.bat/.sh

 This redownloads custom.cfg and replaces it.
 This is for when you would like to return custom.cfg to its original form.
 Note that running this when being a few updates too old can cause issues, and it's recommended to update along with this.

+## Installing with Mastercoms' Mastercomfig.

+Jarconfig supports relatively simple integration with mastercomfig.
+It can be found [here](https://github.com/mastercoms/mastercomfig).